 - You should look straight up at the ceiling.
 The chin should neither be extended nor tucked in.

 - The rest of the body should roll from side to side as the arms exchange their roles.
 The angle of the roll should be somewhere between 30° and 45°.

-- Take advantage of the short pause between each half arm cycle to rehearse the correct arm motions and to regain your balance.
+- Take advantage of the short pause between each half arm cycle to rehearse the correct arm movements and to regain your balance.

 Triple Slide and Glide